yasoob/intermediatePython/python_c_extension.rst

 ---------------

-The `C/Python API <https://docs.python.org/2/c-api/>`__ is probably the most widely used method - not for it's simplicity but for the fact that you can manipulate python objects in your C code.
+The `C/Python API <https://docs.python.org/2/c-api/>`__ is probably the most widely used method - not for its simplicity but for the fact that you can manipulate python objects in your C code.

 This method requires your C code to be specifically written for